Understanding MKV and Its Compatibility with Smart TVs

 - Desire for flexibility in video formats and quality options

 Many consumers now expect their smart TVs to handle various file formats, including MKV.
+They want to play their personal media collections without hassle.
 This demand has pushed manufacturers to improve their devices' compatibility and playback capabilities.

 The Future of MKV and Smart TV Interoperability